 Serpentine Pavilion 2019

-The flowing slate roof of Ishigami’s pavilion emerges from the grassy parkland surrounding the Gallery, its weighty yet slender form arching over a series of 106 narrow steel columns.
+The flowing slate roof of Ishigami’s pavilion emerges from the grassy parkland surrounding the Gallery.

 Each year, the manufacture and build pose different challenges.
 Ishigami’s design is simultaneously heavy and light, solidly grounded yet also appearing to gently levitate.
 Creating this illusion in the tight timeframe drew heavily on our CAD and engineering experience along with our digital manufacturing capabilities.
 Drawing and fabricating connections comprising such precise geometries was an impressive feat.